30 Key Performance Indicators Examples for Better Business Performance

 4. Cost Of Goods Sold: By tallying all production costs for the product your company is selling, you can get a better idea of both what your product markup should look like and your actual profit margin.
 This information is key in determining how to outsell your competition.

-6. Sales By Region: Through analyzing which regions are meeting sales objectives, you can provide better feedback for underperforming regions.
+6. Sales By Region: By analyzing which regions are meeting sales objectives, you can provide better feedback for underperforming regions.

 7. LOB Expenses Vs. Budget: Compare your actual overhead with your forecasted budget.
 Understanding where you deviated from your plan can help you create a more effective departmental budget in the future.